s2aluru/DSProjects/README.md

 <tr><td><a href="https://s2aluru.github.io/DSProjects/Html/IMDB%20Movie%20review%20analysis%20using%20deep%20learning%20(RNN%2C%20LSTM%2C%20CNN).html">IMDB Movie review analysis</a>
 	 <br/>
 	 <li> This project is to classify IMDB movie reviews as positive or negative using deep learning techniques such as LSTM and CNN.
-I built multiple models using basic LSTM, LSTM with dropout, LSTM with dropout on LSTM layer and recurrent input layer, CNN, CNN with Flatten and Fully Connected Network.
+Built multiple models using basic LSTM, LSTM with dropout, LSTM with dropout on LSTM and recurrent layers, CNN, CNN with Flatten and Fully Connected Network.
 The training times were 18, 15, 25, 6, 1 minutes respectively.
 It was interesting to find that LSTM with Flatten and FCN took least amount of time with comparable accuracy of 88%.
  </li>
 	</td></tr>

 <tr><td><a href="https://github.com/s2aluru/DSProjects/tree/master/ResumeParser">Resume Parser</a><br/>
   <li> Created a resume parser using Spacy NER, OCR in Visual Studio Code IDE.
-Developed multile Python modules to convert data into Spacy format, extract entities and train NER model, performed OCR on a resume PDF and predicted entities. (<a href="https://github.com/s2aluru/DSProjects/tree/master/ResumeParser">Code</a>)
+Developed multiple Python modules to convert data into Spacy format, extract entities and train NER model, performed OCR on a resume PDF and predicted entities. (<a href="https://github.com/s2aluru/DSProjects/tree/master/ResumeParser">Code</a>)
  </li>
    </td></tr>